What Software Do Proofreaders Use?

 Grammarly Free vs. Grammarly Premium

-The free version of Grammarly consists of the following features:
+The free version of Grammarly includes features like:

 • critical grammar and spelling checks